Sports in Toronto: Soccer

 Toronto has also hosted professional indoor soccer teams.
 The Metros-Croatia fielded a team in NASL's indoor league from 1975 to 1976, as did the Blizzard in 1980–82.
 The Major Indoor Soccer League considered putting a team in Toronto in 1987.
 In 1988 the American Indoor Soccer Association (AISA) granted Toronto a franchise which was to play its games at Hamilton, Ontario's Copps Coliseum (now TD Coliseum), but the team never launched.
 The Toronto Shooting Stars competed in the National Professional Soccer League, as the AISA had renamed itself, during the 1996–97 season, but the ownership of the franchise collapsed just 3 games in, forcing the league to take control of the team's operations for the remainder of the season.
 After losses of nearly $1 million, the team suspended operations and never returned to play.
 An application was made for a new NPSL Toronto team in 1998.
 The NPSL returned to Toronto with the Toronto ThunderHawks for the 2000–01 season, playing at the Hershey Centre in Mississauga, Ontario.
 When the NPSL disbanded in the summer of 2001 and reorganized as the Major Indoor Soccer League, the ThunderHawks were admitted to the new league under the condition that they would suspend operations for the 2001–02 season to work on the business side of the franchise and return to active competition for the 2002–03 season.
 However, the team never returned from this temporary suspension of operations.
 In April 2017 the Major Arena Soccer League announced that it had granted Totonto an expansion franchise, which was later named the Mississauga MetroStars and begin play in 2018 at the Hershey Centre.
 Prior to the 2019–20 season the team rebranded as MetroStars Canada, and planned to play their 12 home games in six cities across Ontario (St. Catharines, Kingston, Oshawa, Windsor, Sarnia, and Brampton), but before playing a single game that season the team confirmed that they would not participate due to issues coordinating their home matches.
-In August 2024 the Canadian Crusaders joined the Major League Indoor Soccer as a new expansion team, playing their games in Toronto at the Scarborough Soccer Centre.
+In August 2024 the Canadian Crusaders joined the Major League Indoor Soccer, with the franchise being a relocation of former club Central Florida Crusaders of the National Indoor Soccer League which had merged with the MLIS earlier in the year.
+The team plays their games in Toronto at the Scarborough Soccer Centre.